Reductions in Force

 - cancellation or discontinuation of the project, program or activity which created the position.

-School of Public Health employees in the above category will be given as much advance notice as possible.
+Employees in the above category will be given as much advance notice as possible.
 All other employees will be given notice as outlined below.

 A reduction in force situation may be created when, for example, an organizational unit is compelled to merge, reassign or discontinue one or more of its service functions or other essential business activities; when an organizational unit must reorganize the operations of the service function or business activities; or when an organizational entity must be closed.